• Home

 We've read all of your survey responses!
 Thank you so much for all your opinions and feedback.

-Even if you haven't participated yet, why not try learning "Easy Japanese" once?
+If you haven't participated yet, why don't you learn "Plain Japanese" once?

 We look forward to your participation.